masonproffitt/uproot-tutorial/_episodes/04-histograms.md

 >
 > `hist()` actually returns all the bin contents and bin edges in case you want to do something with them after creating the plot.
 > We don't need these return values, and they clutter up the notebook, so we should get rid of them.
-> There are a few ways to do this, but I think the best practice is to add `plt.show()`, which is a way to tell matplotlib when your plot is all set up and ready to be displayed.
+> There are a few ways to do this, but I think the best practice is to add `plt.show()`, which is a way to tell Matplotlib when your plot is all set up and ready to be displayed.
 > As a consequence of `hist()` not being the last line in the notebook cell, the bin values will no longer be printed.
 > For example:
 >